A phrase is a collection of words without a subject or predicate.

 Adverbial Phrases of Place

-- They live in a foreign country.
+- They left their home country to pursue better opportunities in a foreign country.
 (Adv. abroad)

-- He always keeps me at arm’s length.
+- She keeps her ex-boyfriend at arm’s length.

-- You can buy it at all places.
+- You can find that brand at all places that sell cosmetics.
 (Adv. everywhere)

-- Rocky ran at a great speed.
+- Rocky ran at a great speed to win the race.
 (Adv. swiftly)

 Adverbial Phrases of Time

-- He disobeyed my order again and again.
+- He kept making the same mistake again and again.
 (Adv. repeatedly)

-- Now and then, it rains here (Adv. occasionally)
+- Now and then, she would check her phone for any important messages.
+(Adv. occasionally)

 Adverbial Phrase in the Sense of Method or Type

-- He stood by me through thick and thin.
+- The couple promised to stick together through thick and thin.

-- He faced death on his own accord.
+- He decided to leave the company on his own accord.
 (Adv. voluntarily)

-- He fought with the enemy tooth and nail (Adv. desperately)
+- The competitors fought tooth and nail to win the championship.
+(Adv. desperately)

-- I have read your book through and through.
+- He was a loyal friend through and through.
 (Adv. fully or thoroughly)

-- At once we left Calcutta bag and baggage.
+- She left the hotel bag and baggage.

-- In ancient times soldiers fought hand to hand (Adv. manually)
+- The soldiers fought hand to hand.
+(Adv. manually)

-- The price of rice is rising by leaps and bounds.
+- With the new marketing strategy, sales increased by leaps and bounds.
 (Adv. rapidly)